 The black designs had returned.
 After giving us a brief announcement, Agent Mika led us down the hall into a new room covered in them.
 I didn't really understand it – it wasn't very visually attractive, but whoever built the place apparently thought so.
 Agent Mika quickly someone else coming to offer more details on Unit X, before leaving with the sharp click of a lock.
 I felt anxiety swell up in me at the thought of being trapped in this room.
 My only solace was that I wasn't alone.

 Mace stared at the door with an odd expression on his face, like he was lost in his own thoughts.
 Asten sighed and ran a hand through his hair while Jadyn jumped down onto one of the two couches in the room.
-At the same time, January, more calmly sat down at the edge of the opposite one.
-I glanced around the room, trying to see if there was anything we could use as a weapon.
-The only thing decorating the room besides the black designs on white walls were the red tiled floor and two bright red couches.
-Not to mention the few streaks of red added in with the black designs.
-It seemed like whoever had made this room had at least some experience in fashion and style.
+At the same time, January, sat down calmly on the edge of the other.
+There were no weapons, no doors...nothing to help us escape if need be.
+Only the black designs on white walls, a red-tiled floor and two bright red couches.

 "Does anyone know what's going on here?"
-January asked from her seat on the couch.
-Her head was in her hands, and she looked disturbed by the whole situation.
+January asked when no one spoke.
+Her head was in her hands, and she seemed slightly disturbed.

 "Apparently we made it to the Equator," I responded.

 "Yea..."
 The room fell once again into silence, and I sat down by January.